ANKITKISLAYA/Recommender-System/Readme.txt

-In this project i have created recommender system .
-Method used is item based collabrative filtering using surprise library
+In this project i have created Recommender System using item based collabrative filtering using surprise library and also Api's using Flask for the purpose of deployment .

 Implementation :-